pbuckner/x-plane_plugins/XPython/docs/source/development/modules/planes.rst

  * The pluginID of the plugin currently controlling the aircraft. (-1 for none)

- These numbers count the user's aircraft plus the number of AI Aircraft.
+ These numbers count the user's aircraft plus the number of AI Aircraft (to increase the max you would need to manually add more AI Aircraft).

  >>> xp.countAircraft()
  (4, 4, -1)